InsideEnergy/IE-datarepo-training/to-do-before-retreat.md

 ### 3. Send me your new info.

 Slack me **your new Github username**, so that I can add you as a collaborator on the two repos we'll be playing with over the retreat.
-Also send me **whether you use PC or Mac**.